No other piece of equipment can make or break

 information about the best equipment.
 Bits and pieces have to be gathered

 from all over.
 I researched for months

-Before I departed on this trip of a lifetime, I was faced
+Before we departed on our trip of a lifetime I was faced

 course, anything brand new and expensive seems great when you first get it.